TORQEEDO CRUISE 4.O FP

 WE SAILED ELECTRIC

 So what's the deal with sailing electric?
 To avoid fossil fuels of course.
-And to be able to charge our batteries using our speed while sailing... the Torqeedo electric pod engine and its propeller will be used as a hydrogenerator when we sail in speeds above 5 knots.
-Isn't that great – an engine that charges its own batteries by itself?
-We fell in love with that thought already in 2018 – it is in a sence an eternity machine...and a role model solution within Goal 7, 12, 13 and 14 in UN's Agenda 2030.
+And to be able to charge our batteries using The sun, the wind and our speed while sailing... the Torqeedo electric pod engine and its propeller can be used as a hydro generator when we sail above 5 knots.
+An engine that charges its own batteries by itself?
+We fell in love with that thought already in 2018 – it is in a sense an eternity machine.
+We have had some tech glitches with the hydrogeneration, but testing together with Torqeedo and their improvements and fine tuning has moved the performance forward.
+As an idea. it is still a role model solution within Goals 7, 12, 13 and 14 in UN's Agenda 2030.

 – Hello electric pod engine, the cable, a control unit and batteries.
 And hello all extra space.